 A few New Mexico passerine birds: Families A-F

-Passeriformes is an order with a variety of birds in many families.
+Passeriformes is an order with a huge variety of birds in many families.
 I had to split the Passeriformes page into four: Families A-F (this page), Families H-M, Families P, and Families R-V.

 Hover over a series of photos with your mouse to control the images.
 If you find an ID or link error, please contact me!